nowshad-hasan/cse-resources/topics/java.md

 * Why you should ignore exceptions in Java and how to do it correctly [FreeCodeCamp](https://medium.com/free-code-camp/why-you-should-ignore-exceptions-in-java-and-how-to-do-it-correctly-8e95e5775e58)

+### Testing
+* JUnit 5 Basics by Java Brains [YouTube Playlist](https://www.youtube.com/playlist?list=PLqq-6Pq4lTTa4ad5JISViSb2FVG8Vwa4o)
+* JUnit 5 — The New Testing Framework for Java and Platform for the JVM by Marc Philipp, Sam Brannen [YouTube](https://youtu.be/oGaatK5ShUs)

 ### RxJava
 * Functional Reactive Programming with RxJava by Ben Christensen [GOTO 2013](https://youtu.be/_t06LRX0DV0)
 * Applying Reactive Programming with Rx by Ben Christensen [GOTO 2015](https://youtu.be/8OcCSQS0tug)